CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

 a new case or by modifying the same files in an existing case before running.
 Code changes can be tested by rebuilding and rerunning an existing case.

+The appendix has a tutorial activity, :ref:`tutorialfluff`, where a tracer is added to Icepack.
+A set of code differences are provided there as an example of how this could be done in practice.

 #.
 Define a new tracer.
 First, setup the tracer cpp in **configuration/scripts/icepack.settings**
    and **configuration/scripts/icepack.build**